BrainBeatsV2/ML_Flask_App/README.md

 3. Start the app:
 python3 app.py

-For the docker build:

-cd app
+4. Build & run via docker:

-docker build -t name .
+docker build -t mlflaskapp .
-docker run -d name
+docker run -d mlflaskapp --network="host" --name='mlflaskapp'

+Deployment  not through docker follow the same steps for development

+Terminate the process
+To check if process is running in the background ps ax | grep test.py

+To terminate the process
+KILL PID